ArmDeveloperEcosystem/workshop-acm/instruqt/2-create/assignment.md

 > [!NOTE]
 > If you did not set your `random_id` to `[[ Instruqt-Var key="randomid" hostname="cloud-client" ]]` during deployment, then you will have to edit the above line to use the actual name of your deployed Azure Container Registry.

+Due to the size of the image, the process will take a few minutes to upload the image to our ACR.

 ## Build frontend container

 Navigate to the client folder: